Custard powder halwa recipe with video. This halwa is one of the easiest halwa recipes that you could make for Diwali or for any special occasion.

-There is no need for checking any string consistency with this sweet, as all you’ve got to do is keep stirring and you will get a glass, shiny, perfect halwa that you can slice and distribute to guests and friends.
+All you have to do is to keep stirring the halwa till you get a glassy, glossy, perfect-looking halwa that you can slice and distribute to guests and friends.

-In a thick bottomed pan, mix all the ingredients without any lumps.
+In a thick-bottomed or nonstick pan, mix all the ingredients without any lumps.
 Start cooking over high flame.

-It will quickly become thick and will become glassy looking like a jelly.
+It will quickly become thick and will become glassy looking like jelly.
 Cook over low flame.